Man and woman killed in Limerick road crash

+Minister for Justice Helen McEntee reiterated Mr Harris’ comments, asking people not to drink and drive, not to use their phones while driving, to wear their seatbelts and “above all, to reduce your speed”.

+“It’s an absolute tragedy when anybody loses their lives, I just want to offer my condolences in particular to the families who have tragically lost those [who died] on our roads only in the last few days.”

-A car and a van collided on the N21 at Ballycarrane, Patrickswell at around 9.25pm, Gardai said.
+At around 9.25pm on Sunday night, a car and a van collided on the N21 at Ballycarrane, Patrickswell in Co Limerick.

-The man and the woman, both aged in their 30s and travelling in the car, were pronounced dead at the scene.
+The man and the woman travelling in the car, both aged in their 30s, were pronounced dead at the scene.

 The occupants of the van, a man and woman in their 20s and a male infant, were taken to University Hospital Limerick for treatment but Gardai said they are believed to be uninjured.